pushpalroy/JetTaskBoardKMP/README.md

   <p align="left"> A clone of Trello app built using Compose Multiplatform for Android, iOS and Desktop.</p>

    This app was previously written in Jetpack Compose for Android in [JetTaskBoard](https://github.com/pushpalroy/jetTaskBoard).
-It is now re-written using multiplatform.
+Now, it has been migrated to multiplatform.

   <p align="left">
       <a href = "https://github.com/JetBrains/compose-multiplatform/releases">